ciemu/action/README.md

 The workflow will build the image for each container using the `build` input, and then run the container using the `run` input.
 The `build` commands will install the `chipsay` utility, which will be used to print a message with the container's architecture and distribution.
 Then, the `run` commands will execute the `chipsay` utility.

 The CIEmu Action includes a cache feature that can help speed up your builds by reusing previously built Docker images.
-The cache works by storing the Docker image in a the GitHub Container Registry.
-To use the cache, you'll need to set the `token` input to the `secrets.GITHUB_TOKEN` environment variable, and (optionally) set the `cache-prefix` input to a key of your choice.
+The cache works by storing the Docker image in the GitHub Actions Cache.

 # License